 The ocean-ice model has a curvilinear C-grid with 3 poles, one in Antarctica, one in Canada and one in Siberia (tripolar grid as described in Sun and Bleck (2006)).
 The zonal resolution is two degrees (180 grid cells), with meridional resolution two degrees outside the tropics and refined to one-half degree in the tropics (95 grid cells).
-The vertical resolution has 16 isopycnal layers, with potential density referenced to 2000dbar.
-The baroclinic and tracer time steps are 1440s, and the barotropic time step is 72s.
+The vertical resolution has 16 isopycnal layers, with potential density referenced to 2000 dbar.
+The baroclinic and tracer time steps are 1440 s, and the barotropic time step is 72 s.

-As seen by the various model metrics, the KNMI-MICOM simulation is an outlier, failing to match the physical integrity of the other simulations for nearly all examined diagnostics.
+As seen by the various model metrics in part 2 of this paper, the KNMI-MICOM simulation is an outlier, failing to match the physical integrity of the other simulations for nearly all examined diagnostics.
 Some fundamental problems with the MICOM version 2.9 algorithms are mentioned here as possible reasons for the simulation difficulties.

-- Thermobaricity and cabbeling: - Thermobaricity and cabbeling cause checkerboardlike instabilities when the code is configured for refined vertical resolutions at high densities.
+- Thermobaricity and cabbeling: - Thermobaricity and cabbeling cause checkerboard-like instabilities when the code is configured for refined vertical resolutions at high densities.
 These instabilities were suppressed by reducing the vertical resolution down to the 16 used here.
 Doing so, unfortunately, then led to poor representation of deep ocean processes.
-Note that Hallberg (2005) documents this problem and provides a partial fix.
-The Hallberg (2005) fix is used in GFDL-HIM simulations, as required since GFDL-HIM uses a much finer vertical layer spacing with 50 layers. - The decabbeling routine uses a very diffusive first order upstream advection, which can create huge levels of spurious diapycnal mixing.
+Note that Hallberg (2005) documents the problems with thermobaricity and cabbeling in isopycnal models, and provides a partial fix.
+The (Hallberg, 2005) fix is used in GFDL-HIM simulations, as required since GFDL-HIM uses a much finer vertical spacing with 50 layers. - The decabbeling routine uses a very diffusive first order upstream advection, which can create huge levels of spurious diapycnal mixing.
 In particular, there were large temperature and salinity drifts between the deep and upper ocean due to cabbeling. - Thermobaricity corrections are not globally defined.
 Instead, they use a region-dependent a priori temperature and salinity profile to calculate the thermobaricity corrections.
-There were large hydrography drifts within layers between adjacent regions with different thermobaricity algorithms, most noticebly between the Southern Ocean and Atlantic. - MICOM uses the MPDATA scheme of Smolarkiewicz (1984) for the horizontal advection of tracers.
-MICOM advects density and spiciness rather than the traditional potential temperature and salinity.
-MPDATA, however, does not conserve tracer content.
+There were large hydrography drifts within layers between adjacent regions with different thermobaricity algorithms, most noticeably between the Southern Ocean and Atlantic. - Advection: MICOM uses the MPDATA scheme of Smolarkiewicz (1984) for the horizontal advection of tracers.
+MICOM advects density and spiciness rather than the traditional choice of potential temperature and salinity.
+MPDATA, however, does not conserve tracer.
 To maintain constant global tracer amounts, MICOM applies a global correction.
-This correction adds extra horizontal and vertical diffusion between the layers, and it can exchange tracers between disconnected parts of a layer. - Another contribution to the highly diffusive simulation comes from the Robert-Asselin filter (e.g., Haltiner and Williams, 1980) used to damp the splitting mode in the leap frog time-stepping scheme.
+This correction adds extra horizontal and vertical diffusion between the layers, and it can exchange tracers between disconnected parts of a layer. - Time filter: Another contribution to the highly diffusive simulation comes from the Robert-Asselin filter (e.g., (Haltiner and Williams, 1980)) used to damp the splitting mode in the leap frog time-stepping scheme.

-A6.
+A.6.
 MPI